 Lake Vermilion/Soudan Underground Mine State Park

 The Soudan Underground Mine section of the park allows visitors to go down into the former mine (the state’s deepest) as part of a tour.
-The park preserves a variety of mining facilities, but also has hiking trails.
+The site preserves various mining facilities, but also has hiking trails.
 While the preserved buildings are interesting, the highlight really is the trip down into and through the mine.

 Guided tours take visitors deep under the surface of the earth at the Soudan Underground Mine.